eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README.md

 # Adding an algorithm in C++ (using armadillo library)

 This tutorial shows how to add a new imputation algorithm to the benchmark.
 We will illustrate the process by implementing ZeroImpute.
-If you want to include your own algorithm, then you need to add the corresponding .cpp and .h files, follow the same steps, and rebuild the program at the end.
+If you want to include your own algorithm, then you need to add your own .cpp and .h files when indicated, follow the same steps, and rebuild the program at the end.
 ___

 <!---